thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarms.md

 {% include images-gallery.html imageCollection="find-alarm-for-specific-device" %}

 Now let's consider what operations you can perform on alarms.

-### Assign alarm to user

-You can assign an alarm to a specific user so that, for example, he can respond to the elevated temperature in the room and take appropriate action.

-You can assign an alarm to the user on the "Alarms" page, in the "Alarm Table" widget, or on the "Alarms" tab in the details window of the selected entity.

-{% include images-gallery.html imageCollection="assignee-alarm-1" %}

-{% capture difference %}
-**Note**.
-To assign an alarm to a specific user, this user must be the owner of the device from which the alarm came.
-{% endcapture %}
-{% include templates/info-banner.md content=difference %}

-Once the alarm is assigned, the user will receive a notification about it.

-{% include images-gallery.html imageCollection="assignee-alarm-2" %}

 ### Acknowledge and/or clear alarm